alexvarip/Health-e-Monitoring/README.md

 - **SignalR Hub:** Real-time broadcasting of vital signs
 - **Data Seeding:** Sample patients and initial vital signs on startup

+> - **Note**
+> - `POST /patients/{id}/vitals` is done automatically via a handler with an interval of 10 seconds to simulate incoming patient data.
+> -  The POST is triggered only when in monitoring mode.

 ## Project Structure

 - `Pages/` - Razor Pages for UI